Singapore CV Writing Guide

-The aim of your CV or resume should be to persuade the employer to invite you for a job interview
+The aim of your CV should be to persuade the employer to invite you for a job interview

-For an employer the first impression of you is your CV.
-It must leave a favorable and lasting impact.
-You need to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures, and that you possess some perseverance and motivation (for the job, not the location!).
-A successful CV is one that will appear in the most searches and generate the most interviews.
+For an employer, the first impression of you is your CV.
+It must leave a favourable and lasting impact.
+You need to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures and that you possess some perseverance and motivation (for the job, not the location!).
+A successful CV is one that will appear in most searches and generate the most interviews.